skyloutyr/VTT/README.md

 - [ ] In app asset deletion
 - [ ] Better asset management interface
 - [ ] Sounds (in app and assets)
-- [ ] Custom material shaders
+- [x] Custom material shaders
 - [ ] Moving away from imgui to a custom interface library

 If you have any suggestions on what you would like to see implemented, please leave them in the issues tracker here.
 ### The following features will probably never be implemented:
 - **Voice chat client**: There are enough dedicated VC clients like Discord that have already perfected VC.
 A dedicated VC would take a lot of effort to develop and maintain, while adding very little to the overall application.
 - **Webcam feed**: Similar to the VC it would take a lot of effort, reduce the portability of the app, and significantly load the network for relatively little gain.
 - **Fully-fledged document editor**: While journals are intended to store text data, they are not intended to be a fully-fledged document editor.
-There are great online document editors such as goggle drive that are intended for this exact purpose.
+There are great online document editors such as google drive that are intended for this exact purpose.
 - **Character sheets**: VTT is intended to be a general-purpose application, that can be used for virtually any system.
 Character sheets are usually very specific to their system (dnd, pathfinder, vtm, etc) and introducing them would break the general-purpose nature of VTT.
 - **Dedicated servers**: VTT is currently self-hosted by users who press the Host button.
 It runs a dedicated server in the background to which all (including the host) connect.
 While VTT is able to run in a host-less environment (with the -server console parameter) setting up and maintaining dedicated servers is too costly for me at the moment.
 In addition, VTT was designed with the concept of being self-hosted.
 At most the dedicated server could serve as a hub for players to see each other's games and connect to them.